EARTH MONTH IN THE AMAZON

 Why does the size of a vessel matter in the Amazon?

-Where larger ships must stay on the main river, Delfín I moves deeper.
-Into the narrow, shallow tributaries that open only to those who travel lightly.
-Into the still waters where pink dolphins surface close.
-Into the forest channels where the canopy closes overhead and the sounds of the jungle fill the air on all sides.
-Into rhythms of the river that most travelers simply never reach.
+Where larger ships must remain on the main river, Delfín I can move deeper into narrow, shallow tributaries that open only to those who travel lightly.
+The journey moves into still waters where pink dolphins surface nearby.
+From there, it continues through narrow forest channels where the canopy closes overhead and jungle sounds surround you.
+Eventually, travelers reach rhythms of the river that few visitors ever experience.

-Fewer guests also means fewer disturbances, giving the ecosystem more space to remain itself.
-And relationships with communities stay personal, unhurried, and real, because the encounter is built for depth rather than volume.
+Fewer guests also means fewer disturbances, allowing the ecosystem more room to remain itself.
+Community encounters stay personal, unhurried, and real, because the journey is built for depth rather than volume.

 What is the difference in footprint compared to a large cruise ship?